Latest posts by Chacruna.net (see all)

 Session 1, facilitated by Ariel Clark and Dale Gieringer: What lessons can psychedelic advocates learn from cannabis regulations and industry?

-Session 2, facilitated by Bob Otis Stanley, Dawn D. Davis, Diana Negrín and Anya Ermakova: How can we ensure safe, ethical, inclusive and sustainable sourcing for psychedelic plants and materials?
+Session 2, facilitated by Bob Otis Stanley, Dawn D. Davis, Diana Negrín, Anya Ermakova, Ruth Valdizon and Miriam Volat: How can we ensure safe, ethical, inclusive and sustainable sourcing for psychedelic plants and materials?

-Session 3, facilitated by Nicolle Greenheart, Sonya Faber and Monnica Williams: How can we strengthen the role of people of color in psychedelic advocacy?
+Session 3, facilitated by Nicolle Greenheart and Sonya Faber: How can we strengthen the role of people of color in psychedelic advocacy?

 Session 4, facilitated by Ben Meeus and TBA: How can we advance advocacy for plant medicines in the UN?